On-Page SEO Checklist for 2026: A 60-Step Process for Modern Search and AI

 Group queries by meaning rather than exact match

-10.Keyword rankings and competitors mapping
+11.Keyword rankings and competitor mapping

 Identify keyword rankings and associated competitors, ensuring results are cleaned and accurate